Majd al-Krum: 1977 protests

-Impact of Lebanon wars
+21st century

 During the 2006 Lebanon War, over 40 Katyusha rockets landed in the vicinity of Shaghur, with the nearby city of Karmiel being the apparent target.
-Two men from Majd al-Krum, Baha' Karim and Muhammad Subhi Mana', were killed when a rocket struck near them.
+Two men from Majd al-Krum, Baha Karim and Muhammad Subhi Manna, were killed when a rocket struck near them.

+In October 2019, three young men, brothers Ahmed and Khalil Manna and Mohammed Sabaa, were killed in a shootout in Majd al-Krum, prompting large-scale protests and a general strike by the Arab community.
+Thousands attended the protest in Majd al-Krum, demanding government action against rising crime and the proliferation of firearms in Arab communities.

 During the 2023-24 Israel-Hezbollah conflict, Majd al-Krum was affected by a Hezbollah rocket attack.
-On October 25, 2024, two residents, Hassan Suad (21) and Arjwan Manaa (19), were killed when salvo of approximately 30 rockets fired by Hezbollah struck the area.
+On October 25, 2024, two residents, Hassan Suad (21) and Arjwan Manna (19), were killed when salvo of approximately 30 rockets fired by Hezbollah struck the area.
 Hezbollah later claimed responsibility for the attack, stating it targeted the city of Karmiel, which is approximately 6 km to the southeast of Majd al-Krum.

+In September 2026, a settlement outpost was established by settlers from the occupied West Bank on village lands, a significant portion of which is owned by local residents.
+The Popular Committee and the Local Council of Majd al-Krum rejected this action.
+Their joint statement indicated that this development coincides with expanding plans to advance Jewish settlement and demographic alteration in the Galilee.